wimvelzeboer/fflib-training-sessions/fflib-soc-basics/README.md

 but the source code should compile successfully.

 ## Implement low level business logic
-Now that we have our high level business logic written on the `AccountsService` layer class, we can write the business logic at a lower level of abstraction.
+Now we have our high level business logic written on the `AccountsService` layer class, we can write the business logic at a lower level of abstraction.